Robust Sequential Online Prediction with Dynamic Ensemble of Multiple Models: A Review: Theories

-In the common practice of statistical modeling, one specifies a stochastic model $\mathcal{M}$ at first.
-This model stands for a hypothesis on how the data are generated.
-Given $\mathcal{M}$ with a fixed structure, the value of its parameter $\theta$ is obtained by data fitting, which is formulated as an optimization task according to a prescribed criterion, such as maximum likelihood (ML), maximum a posterior (MAP), or minimum mean square error (MMSE).
-One can also adopt the Bayesian paradigm, in which a prior density is assigned on $\theta$ and a likelihood function is used to characterize the likelihood of $\theta$ given the data \cite{kruschke2018bayesian,kruschke2014doing,gelman1995bayesian,kruschke2010bayesian,berger2013statistical}.
-The remaining task is to compute the posterior of $\theta$, which is proportional to the product of the prior and the likelihood.
+In traditional statistical modeling, a stochastic model $\mathcal{M}$ is initially specified to represent a hypothesis on how data are generated.
+With $\mathcal{M}$ possessing a fixed structure, the corresponding value of parameter $\theta$ is obtained through data fitting, which involves optimizing a criterion such as maximum likelihood (ML), maximum a posterior (MAP), or minimum mean square error (MMSE).
+One can also adhere to the Bayesian paradigm by assigning a prior density to $\theta$ and utilizing a likelihood function to characterize its probability given the data \cite{kruschke2018bayesian,kruschke2014doing,gelman1995bayesian,kruschke2010bayesian,berger2013statistical}.
+The ensuing task is to calculate the posterior of $\theta$, which is proportional to the product of the prior and the likelihood.

-For many realistic cases, specifying a model with a fixed structure to describe the generative mechanism of the data is a somewhat arbitrary choice.
-The alternative choice is to consider multiple candidate models, $\mathcal{M}_1, \mathcal{M}_2, \ldots, \mathcal{M}_K$, together to handle the uncertainty at the model level \cite{peel2000finite,lesage1992mixture,wood2011bayesian}.
+In many realistic scenarios, utilizing a model with an unchanging structure to capture the generative mechanism of the data is arbitrary.
+An alternate approach involves considering multiple candidate models, $\mathcal{M}_1, \mathcal{M}_2, \ldots, \mathcal{M}_K$, simultaneously to account for uncertainty at the model level \cite{peel2000finite,lesage1992mixture,wood2011bayesian}.